-A quiet residential beach with views to the city, the Piers, playground and BBQ areas makes this a great place to bring the family.
-Beacon Cove also offers restaurants whilst Perc White Reserve and the Webb Dock Trail is highly valued for its regional significant native vegetation as a coastal nature reserve and for passive recreation.
+A quiet residential beach with views to our City.
+The piers, playground and BBQ areas makes this a great place to bring the family.
+Beacon Cove offers great restaurants whilst Perc White Reserve and the Webb Dock Trail is highly valued for its coastal nature reserve and for passive recreation.

 Port Melbourne Beach

-Wide sand beaches, dunal areas and grass areas dotted with palm trees, make this a truly beautiful beach.
-Close to the CBD and public transport, its walking paths, bike paths and beach tennis makes it popular for residents and visitors alike.
+Wide sand beaches and grass areas dotted with palm trees, make this a truly beautiful beach.
+Close to the CBD and public transport, its walking paths, bike paths and beach tennis makes it popular for both residents and visitors.

 South Melbourne and Middle Park Beach